Apillon/apillon-services/services/authentication/README.md

 1. Initiate Sporran session.
 Generates app specific data such as dApp name, dApp URI, challenge.
 2. Verify sporran session - parses JWT token from FE (apillon specific), verifies the corrent dApp URI and check if the provided challenge, signed by the public sporran key (a light did is used for the session) is corrent, and the challenge is the same as generated in the first step.
 3. Communication can now start with the use of iMessage structures defined by Sporran (Check sporran.service for more details)

+### Well known did
+A well known did must be created for the sporran session communication and placed in public/.well-known/did-configration.json.
+There is a script file in scripts/ folder.

 ## Deployment